Argmaster/PyR3/docs/installation.rst

 Appropriate bpy binaries will be automatically downloaded from `here <https://github.com/Argmaster/pyr3/releases/tag/bpy-binaries>`_ in form of tar.gz archive.
 Downloaded file will be placed in *side-packages/..* (folder containing side-packages).

-However, if PyR3 you provide appropriate archive in this location manually, it will be used instead of downloading.
+However, if you provide appropriate archive (name is important) in this location manually, it will be used instead of downloading.
 Therefore no internet connection will be needed first time PyR3 gets invoked.
 After installation tar.gz file is deleted, regardless of its origin.